holochain/docs-pages/src/pages/concepts/10_migration.md

 ---
-title: "10.
-Migration: Updating A Network To a New Set of Rules"
+title: "Migration: Updating A Network To a New Set of Rules"
 ---

 !!! note